Australian Health Promotion Association Life Memberships and Fellowships

 Glen Paley Memorial Award

 The Glen Paley Memorial Award has been established to recognise individual achievement within the Australian Health Promotion Association (AHPA®), contributing to its mission of “A healthy equitable Australia”.
 The Award provides an opportunity to recognise the valuable contribution and commitment of our Board and Branch Committee members, to the operation of the Association and its membership.
-Click here for more information and to apply.
+Click here for more information and to hear from past recipients.